 You already understand these different pieces intuitively.
 You could probably identify them by actively listening to your favorite song.
 Whenever the mood changes or transitions into another section, you’re listening to a shift in the song’s structure.
 With that in mind, here is the vocabulary you need to categorize these elements.

 These are sections of a song that come together to create an entire piece.
+Each of these elements serve as building blocks to your overall song structure.

 - Verse: Verses in songs usually take up the most time and are usually where the listener gets the most information about the speaker/singer.
 In lyric-based songs, this is where the singer is telling a story.
 A repeated chorus usually surrounds the verse.
 Verses usually aren’t repeated to a T, but they may reuse the same melody as another verse.